What do Houses Look Like in Bolivia? A Full Overview & Details

 • Cobija

-Usually are standalone houses that are surrounded by natural gardens that are often not well maintained, as well as wrapped by wood fences or steel mesh fences.
-These homes, which in general belong to low to middle-class people, are often not well painted and lack finished work, so they in many cases are a mixture between orange and white and green (from the bricks and the stucco inside, and the bushy thickets outside)
+Usually are standalone houses surrounded by natural gardens that are often not well-maintained, as well as enclosed by wood fences or steel mesh fences.
+These homes, which generally belong to lower- to middle-class individuals, are often not well-painted and lack finishing work.
+Therefore, they frequently appear as a mixture of orange, white, and green (from the bricks and stucco inside, and the dense vegetation outside).

-Homes that are from poor people in tropical cities of Bolivia, usually on the outskirts of the city, are even made with just wood, carp, and stainless steel, calamine, and surrounded by rustic fences, as well as lacking most basic services.
-However, in Santa Cruz also lives the richest people of Bolivia, with homes that are quite luxurious and look like standalone homes from upper-class residential neighborhoods in the US or Canada.
+Homes belonging to lower-income individuals in Bolivia’s tropical cities, usually on the outskirts of the city, are even constructed with just wood, tarps, and stainless steel or corrugated metal, surrounded by rustic fences, and often lacking most basic utilities.
+However, Santa Cruz is also home to Bolivia’s wealthiest individuals, with homes that are quite luxurious and resemble standalone homes in upper-class residential neighborhoods in the US or Canada.

-Homes located in downtown areas of main cities in Bolivia often look very antique and have designs that remember the days of the Spanish colonization.
-Most of these houses have been properly restored and have a high value when sold, but many others look abandoned and even dangerous.
+Homes located in the downtown areas of Bolivia’s main cities often appear very antique and *feature designs reminiscent of the Spanish colonial era*.
+Most of these houses have been properly restored and have a high value when sold.
+However, many others appear abandoned and even dangerous.

 Colonial houses next to modern skyscrapers, in La Paz, Bolivia